 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Calhoun County School District, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, Calhoun County School District may disclose appropriately designated directory information without written consent unless you have advised your school's Principal in writing to the contrary.
-The primary purpose of directory information is to allow the Calhoun County School District to include this type of information from your child's educations.
+The primary purpose of directory information is to allow the Calhoun County School District to include this type of information from your child's education records in certain school publications.
 Examples include:

-- a playbill showing your student's role in a drama production - the yearbook - honor roll, school organization, or recognition lists - graduation programs - sports activity sheets, such as for wrestling, showing weight and height of team members
+- a playbill showing your student's role in a drama production - the vearbook - · honor roll, school organization, or recognition lists - graduation programs sports activity sheets, such as for wrestling, showing weight and height of team members